valhuber/fab_nw/README.md

 pip install -r requirements.txt
 ```

-Then, open the file build_views_file.py, and run in (e.g, under the debugger).

 ## Generate

-Run the file build_views_file.py
+Then, open the file build_views_file.py, and run it (e.g, under the debugger).

-Copy the console output over the views.py file
+Copy the console output over the app/views.py file

 # Run